 - Transfer the assembled cheesecake to a large roasting pan and place it in the oven.
 Then, pour the hot boiled water into the roasting pan to cover about ¾ to 1 inch.

-- Bake for 70-75 minutes at 325 degrees F. The cheesecake is ready when a thermometer inserted in the middle reads 150 degrees F. Note: I usually do the wobble test to check if it’s ready (edges set but wobbly still in the center), but you can’t tell with this one because of the topping.
-Use a thermometer instead.
+- Bake for 70-75 minutes at 325 degrees F. Don't open the oven until time's up, otherwise the heat and moisture will escape.
+The cheesecake is ready when a thermometer inserted in the middle reads 150 degrees F. Note: I usually do the wobble test to check if it’s ready (edges set but wobbly still in the center), but you can’t tell with this one because of the topping.
+Use a thermometer instead – it will look jiggly in the center and set around the edges.

-- Turn the oven off and crack open the oven door.
+- Turn the oven off and crack open the oven door slightly.
 Let the cheesecake cool inside the oven for 1 hour.
-Then, remove it from oven and run a knife around the edges to release.
+Then, remove it from oven and run a knife around the edges to slightly loosen up the edges.
 Let it cool completely on the counter.
 Cover the top with foil and refrigerate overnight or at least 5 hours, don’t remove it from the springform pan yet.
 Tip: Cooling down the cheesecake inside the oven helps prevent further cracks.
 Cheesecakes don’t like drastic changes in temperature.

 - Once it’s fully chilled, run a knife around the edges again.
 Release the cheesecake from the springform pan.
 Slice and serve.
 If desired, drizzle with caramel sauce or serve with whipped cream.